Convolutional Monge Mapping between EEG Datasets to Support Independent Component Labeling: Methodology

 \textbf{Step 1} PSD calculation.
-As in \cite{gnassounouConvolutionMongeMapping2023}, we use the Welch periodogram method \cite{welchUseFastFourier1967}, which takes averages of the squared FFT from possibly overlapping windows, to calculate PSDs for each subject, as implemented by the SciPy library \cite{2020SciPy-NMeth}.
+As in \citep{gnassounouConvolutionMongeMapping2023}, we use the Welch periodogram method \citep{welchUseFastFourier1967}, which takes averages of the squared FFT from possibly overlapping windows, to calculate PSDs for each subject, as implemented by the SciPy library \citep{2020SciPy-NMeth}.
 For real-valued signals, the spectra will be conjugate symmetric for positive and negative frequencies.
 In this case, $\bm{p}\in\mathbb{R}_{\ge 0}^{P}$ denotes the PSD for $P$ non-negative frequencies (for zero-mean signals the DC component should be zero but is retained).
-For $K$ equal-sized windows of length $M$, $\{\bm{x}_k \}_{k=1}^K=\mathcal{X}\subset \mathbb{R}^M $ with windowing function $\bm{w}$, the power spectral density estimate is where $\mathrm{RFFT}$ denotes the FFT operation for real-valued signals and returns the density estimate only for non-negative frequencies, $P = \mathtt{nfft}/2+1$ is the number of non-negative frequencies, and $N=\mathtt{nfft}$ is the length of the windows after zero-padding, assumed to be even.
+For $K$ equal-sized windows of length $M$, $\{\bm{x}_k \}_{k=1}^K=\mathcal{X}\subset \mathbb{R}^M $ with windowing function $\bm{w}$, the power spectral density estimate is $\bm{p}= \frac{1}{|\mathcal{X}|}\sum_{\bm{x}\in\mathcal{X}} \lvert \mathrm{RFFT}(\bm{w}\odot \bm{x})\rvert^{\odot 2}\in \mathbb{R}_{\ge0}^{P}$, where $\mathrm{RFFT}$ denotes the FFT operation for real-valued signals and returns the density estimate only for non-negative frequencies, $P = \mathtt{nfft}/2+1$ is the number of non-negative frequencies, and $N=\mathtt{nfft}$ is the length of the windows after zero-padding, assumed to be even.
+For a subject with $C$ channels, the matrix of PSDs is $\bm{P}=[\bm{p}_1,\ldots,\bm{p}_C]^\top \in \mathbb{R}^{C\times P}$.
+Unlike the original CMMN, which used different filters for each channel, we propose to compute a channel-averaged PSD as $\bar{\bm{p}} = \frac{1}{C_i} \sum_{c=1}^{C} \bm{p}_{c}$.\footnote{One possible concern is whether channel-averaging is a sufficient characterization of multi-channel EEG given the spectral differences in signals across the scalp.
+Of course, if the location of the electrodes on the scalp is vastly different such that the spectral content is not comparable, then channel-averaged PSD may not be meaningful, but for EEG montages with whole scalp this should not be an issue.}